Nevermore to Roam

 (LeAnn’s epithet had been bestowed the day she came to school wearing an inside-out blouse, baffled by why it was so hard to button.)

 Dawn, a creature of limited wit, kept twanging the same old saws meant to cut their targets to the quick.
 But some could be customized as musical instruments: “Spacyjane,” for instance, had a neat ring to it and so got adopted by Janie Groh as her chosen moniker, much to Dawn Amory’s annoyance.
 Getting picked on was supposed to result in hurt feelings; that was the Law of the Jungle Gym (according to Dawn) and Spacyjane was a sneakycheat for ignoring it.
-Unlike those other two Ree-tards—Scaredy-Kat could be reduced to stricken sniffles with a single Mean Girl leer, and Inside-Outie had no comeback to wisecracks comparing her to the aromatic pork sausage her father imported from Italy.
+Unlike those other two Ree-tards—Scaredy-Kat could be reduced to stricken sniffles by a single Mean Girl leer, and Inside-Outie had no comeback to wisecracks comparing her to the aromatic pork sausage her father imported from Italy.

 (“Where else is he s’posed to get it?”
 LeAnn would whimper to Spacyjane.)